jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

-  (a) the law requires the making of an application for directions as to service; or (b) the plaintiff is in doubt regarding the persons on whom the statement of claim should be served; or (c) an order is sought that any person represent any other person or class of persons who should be served; or (d) the proceeding is under the Companies Act 1993 and is not a proceeding in the liquidation of a company, or a proceeding under section 174 of that Act, or an application to set aside a statutory demand under section 290 of that Act; or
+  (a) the law requires the making of an application for directions as to service; or (b) the plaintiff is in doubt regarding the persons on whom the statement of claim should be served; or (c) an order is sought that any person represent any other person or class of persons who should be served; or (d) the proceeding is under the Companies Act 1993 and is not a proceeding in the liquidation of a company or an application to set aside a statutory demand under section 290 of that Act; or
   (e) the court directs that the plaintiff should apply to the court under this rule.
 (2) The plaintiff must apply to the court without notice for directions as to service and for any orders for representation that may be required.
 (3) In support of the application, the plaintiff must provide (by affidavit or otherwise) the information that may be necessary to enable the court to decide what persons or classes of persons are interested in, or may be adversely affected by, the relief sought by the plaintiff and by what means the interests of each such person or class of persons may be adequately represented.